smaurice101/readthedocs/docs/source/tmlbuilds.rst

    'brokerport' : '9092',     # <<<<***************** LOCAL AND CLOUD KAFKA listen on PORT 9092
    'cloudusername' : '',  # <<<< --------FOR KAFKA CLOUD UPDATE WITH API KEY  - OTHERWISE LEAVE BLANK
    'cloudpassword' : '',  # <<<< --------FOR KAFKA CLOUD UPDATE WITH API SECRET - OTHERWISE LEAVE BLANK
-   'retries': 1,
+   'solutionname': 'mysolution',   # <<< *** Provide a name for your solution - No spaces or special characters in the name 'description': 'This is an awesome real-time solution built by TSS',   # <<< *** Provide a description of your solution 'retries': 1,
    }
    ############################################################### DO NOT MODIFY BELOW ####################################################